History of Kist Soda

 Source: Kist Soda

-Seeking to modernize in 2010, Kist unveiled a new simplified logo and clean can design, ditching the busier retro graphics they'd sported for decades.
+In 2010, Kist unveiled a new simplified logo and clean can design, ditching the retro graphics they’d sported for decades.

-Fans decried the new look as overly muted and devoid of personality, lacking the playful, bold cans that built Kist's identity.
+Fans found the new logo devoid of personality, lacking the playful, bold cans that Kist was known for.

-A grassroots petition circulated demanding Kist bring back their vintage packaging.
+A grassroots petition circulated demanding Kist bring back the old logo.

-By 2012, Kist apologized and announced the return of select retro can designs for their heritage flavors.
+By 2012, Kist apologized and announced the return of select retro can designs.

 KIST IS KNOWN FOR UNUSUAL FLAVORS